A Local’s Guide to Visiting Rovaniemi in November (2025)

 November Daylight Hours

 Daylight hours drop significantly during November here.
 On November 1, we have 7 hours and 25 minutes of daylight.
 By November 15, however, we have 5 hours and 39 minutes.
-On November 30, we had 3 hours and 48 minutes of daylight.
+On November 30, we have 3 hours and 48 minutes of daylight.

 For this to make sense, you can see the sunset and sunrise times below: